 - As long as I can remember, I have always loved music.
 Decades later I would come to appreciate that LOVE, not talent, is the real gift.

 - My earliest musical memory: Age five in the cellar of my buddy Scott’s cellar, an entire day “squandered”… playing his dad’s monster stack of 45 rpm fifties records on a beat up old turntable.
 We danced around like crazy.
-Simple exposure to new and exciting experiences is priceless.

 - My first experience creating music: First grade, flutophones.
 I learned how play a few simple tunes and was given the honor of directing the flutophone orchestra, wearing a red blazer with baton in hand.